svenakela/testcafewrapper/README.md

 ### Request Interaction

-Tests can cache a return value with the task function `cache`.
+Tests can cache a JSON value with the task function `cache`.
 The value cached will automatically be added to the response that is sent back to the http client.

      cy.task('cache', '{"testReturnValue":"Will be added to the response"}')